clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/web_development.md

 a sturdy and reliable base for services and APIs.
 It provides its own routing and interceptor-based approach to web development, but is based on Ring under the hood and uses Jetty 9 (currently an older 9.4.18, which is not the latest 9.4.x release).
+This was originally part of a full-stack project created by Relevance back in 2013 but can be used with various frontend options now.

+### Other Options

+* [electric](https://github.com/hyperfiddle/electric) - a reactive Clojure dialect for web development that uses a compiler to infer the frontend/backend boundary
+* [ripley](https://github.com/tatut/ripley) - server rendered UIs over WebSockets.

 ## Frontend Development